lilscan/lilscan-app/README.md

 Pre-compiled binaries can be downloaded from the [release page](https://github.com/lilscan/lilscan-app/releases).

 # Usage
-After the app has been started, it can be connected to a LilScan 3D Laser Scanner by entering its local IP-Addresse.
+After the app has been started, it can be connected to a LilScan 3D Laser Scanner by entering its local IP-Address.
 For more information about building a LilScan 3D Scanner and how to use the application, please visit [lilscan.com](http://www.lilscan.com).